ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   internal n_predict, for now add the same here on the client side, maybe later add max_tokens to /completions endpoint handling code on server side.

-NOTE: One may want to experiment with frequency/presence penalty fields in chatRequestOptions wrt the set of fields sent to server along with the user query.
-To check how the model behaves wrt repeatations in general in the generated text response.
+NOTE: One may want to experiment with frequency/presence penalty fields in apiRequestOptions wrt the set of fields sent to server along with the user query, to check how the model behaves wrt repeatations in general in the generated text response.

-A end-user can change these behaviour by editing gMe from browser's devel-tool/console or by using the providing settings ui.
+A end-user can change these behaviour by editing gMe from browser's devel-tool/console or by using the provided settings ui (for settings exposed through the ui).

 ### OpenAi / Equivalent API WebService